dipunm/bleh/README.md

 ##### `{ ... }`
 The curly brackets signify a **"block"**.
 A block is a multiline section of a file that contains lines of executable code.
 This is where you write your actual code.
 Keep in mind that every `{` must be accompanied by a `}` to end the block.

+#### `public static void main(String args[])`
+A **"method signature"** is the line above the code block.
+The access modifier, static keyword, return type, method name and the parameters all make up the method signature.
+It is common practice to strive for making methods easy to predict via its signature.
+Mainly by reading just the return type, method name and parameters, you can figure out what a method is going to do for you and you can guess if that method is the one you need.
+This becomes more and more important as your software grows with more and more methods.

 ## Here is a variable declaration:
 ```java
 String myVariable;